 If you are attending a baby show intending to buy items.
 Make sure you keep your mobile phone handy.
 That way you can do a quick search to see if that baby show ‘exclusive deal’ is as cheap as it looks.

 Did you know that a branded travel system/pram/stroller can set you back between £1000 – £1500?
 That’s a lot of money if you are buying for baby on a budget.
 If you have your heart set on that specific brand, why not shop around and see if you can find a second-hand set cheaper.
-If you are buying second-hand, you can easily strip down a pram, clean all the hard, non-fabric parts with an anti-bacterial cleaner and then pop the washable elements into your washing machine for a thorough clean.
+No matter if you are buying second-hand or looking for Industrial Washing Machines for sale you can easily strip down a pram, clean all the hard, non-fabric parts with an anti-bacterial cleaner and then pop the washable elements into your washing machine for a thorough clean.

 I also think that stripping down your pram in advance of baby’s arrival will stand you in good stead, because that way when you need to take it apart because of a spill/sickness/poonami, you’ll already be one step ahead of the game, as you’ve done it all before.